Jack Wolfe (actor)

-Jack Thomas Davies (born 17 December 1995), known professionally as Jack Wolfe, is an English actor.
-He began his career in theatre.
+Jack Wolfe is an English actor.
+For his theatre work, he has received a number of accolades, including a WhatsOnStage Award and a nomination for a Laurence Olivier Award for his performance in Next to Normal.
 On screen, he is known for his roles in the film The Magic Flute (2022) and the second season of the Netflix series Shadow and Bone (2023).

 Early life and education

-Wolfe was born in Dewsbury, West Yorkshire.
-He has a younger sister.
-He attended Ackworth School.
-Wolfe started acting in a Saturday-morning youth theatre group in Wakefield.
+Wolfe was born in Dewsbury and grew up between Wakefield, Yorkshire, and New Quay on the Welsh coast.
+Wolfe attended Ackworth School near Pontefract and joined a local Saturday youth theatre in Wakefield.
 He went on to graduate from Mountview Academy of Theatre Arts in London in 2017.
 He also trained at Chetham's School of Music in Manchester.